pritampatil4/selenium-javascript/README.md

-# selenium-javascript
+# Selenium JavaScript

-Writing Selenium tests using JavaScript
+Using JavaScript for Selenium to Automate Web App.